 PFAN standalone event at COP27: Closing the Financing Gap for Climate Adaptation SMEs

-As the world gathers in Egypt for the COP27 Climate Conference, the Private Financing Advisory Network (PFAN) hosted an evening event on the sidelines of COP27 titled “Closing the Financing Gap for Climate Adaptation SMEs” on Finance Day, 9 November 2022.
+As the world gathered in Egypt for the COP27 Climate Conference, the Private Financing Advisory Network (PFAN) hosted an evening event on the sidelines of COP27 titled “Closing the Financing Gap for Climate Adaptation SMEs” on Finance Day, 9 November 2022.

 The event highlighted the actions needed to mobilise the necessary capital to finance climate adaptation projects and businesses and emphasised how the roles of both the public and private sectors are critical in catalysing investment.